 How do I find a PGCE?

-You should attend open days and meet course tutors to make sure you get answers to all your questions.
+You should attend university open days and meet course tutors to make sure you get answers to all your questions.
 Consider asking:

 • How much does the course cost?